nandinichourasia/LLM-Tokenizer-from-Scratch-in-Python/README.md

 Minimal and educational Python code.

 # 📖 How it Works
-This tokenizer uses a simple approach by first building a vocabulary from the input data.
+This Word Based tokenizer uses a simple approach by first building a vocabulary from the input data.
 It then tokenizes input text based on this vocabulary and provides both encode and decode functionalities.
 It's a simplified version, inspired by how tokenizers like BPE or WordPiece work.